 As a Minnesota business attorney, I am often asked questions related to Minnesota noncompete agreements.
 Below I explain an overview of Minnesota noncompete law and answer common questions.

-For related topics, visit nonsolicitation agreements
+For related topics, visit nonsolicitation agreements and confidentiality agreements.

 Overview of Minnesota Noncompete Law

 A noncompete agreement may go by many names: non-compete clause (NCC), covenant not to compete (CNC), do not compete agreement, restrictive covenant, non-solicitation agreement, or whatever title an attorney gives it.
 Regardless of the title, the intent is the same: one party wants to prevent another party from competing.
 Whether a noncompete agreement is enforceable depends on a number of factors to be analyzed by an attorney.
 These factors include:

 Was the restricted party (the one who cannot compete) paid independent consideration (compensation) for signing the noncompete agreement?
 In most circumstances, this consideration is financial compensation, but training and promotions can sometimes be sufficient.

 Is the geographic limitation in the noncompete agreement reasonable or too broad?
 This depends on the type of business.
 Local businesses are narrow, and international businesses are broad.
 The test is whether the restriction is reasonably limited to a legitimate business interest deserving protection.
 For example, a hair salon with most clients in a five-mile radius could not enforce a noncompete covering the entire United States.